-Born in Mexico, Melissa is a New York City based performer, producer, teacher and overall creator.
+Born in Mexico, Melissa is a New York City based tap dancer, performer, educator, producer and overall creator.
 She started studying tap dance at an early age in Mexico with Jessica Flores and Marcela Treviño.
 Later, she furthered it by spending time in New York City where she began studying with her mentor Derick K Grant.
 Melissa is also an alumna of The School At Jacobs Pillow.

 As an educator, she has taught workshops in Paris, London, Amsterdam, Barcelona, Madrid, Bogota, Guadalajara, Cancun and Mexico City.
 She is also the producer of Oye Como Va and My Favorite Things, two of the first tap shows in Latin America featuring the best tap artists in Mexico as well as international dancers.